 For a number of years, Mr. and Mrs. William Lindsay continued to serve as Registrars of the Grandfather Mountain Highland Games and also represented the Clan Lindsay Society of Scotland.

-In 1990, Sylvia Gaillard started the Stone Mountain Highland Games Ceilidh, which featured a raffle to raise funds for the James B. Pressly Scholarship Fund; a tradition which continues to this day at both the Stone Mountain and Grandfather Mountain Games.
+Area Reps for Georgia , George Gaillard and his wife Sylvia, started the Stone Mountain Highland Games Ceilidh.
+The Ceilidh featured a raffle to raise funds for the newly established James B. Pressly Scholarship Fund.